kmwallio/ThiefMD/docs/deets/index.md

 [^ulysses-the-best]: [Ulysses](https://ulysses.app) is our writing tool of choice on [macOS](https://www.apple.com/macos).

-In the Preferences Window (`Ctrl + ,`), you can now drag [Ulysses Themes](https://styles.ulysses.app/themes) into the app and use them for the editor.
+In the Preferences Window (`Ctrl + ,`), you can now drag [Ulysses Themes](https://styles.ulysses.app/themes) into the app and use them.

+Get immersed and have ThiefMD match your editor, or just keep the colors in the editor by toggling "Match UI to Editor Theme" in the Preferences.

 <div style="clear: both;"></div>